Xakkusu/p4-build-your-dream/README.md

 #### Build post contend
 ![Build post Content](documentation/features/build-content.png)

-- After selection a build post the user is redirected to the full post.
+- After selecting a build post the user is redirected to the full post.
 - The title, the author, the creation and updated time is shown on top.
 Below the build image is shown, if the user does not select one when posting a default image will be selected.
 Below this a text from the user as well as information about when it was build and how much it costs is shown.
 - The background is colored in line with how the posts are shown on the landing page.
 Moreover, an easy to read font size was used.
 This is done to make it as easy as possible for the reader to consume.